muhammad-fiaz/logly.zig/docs/guide/installation.md

-# Getting Started
+# Installation

-Get started with Logly-Zig in minutes.
+This guide covers all available methods to install Logly-Zig in your project.

 ## Prerequisites

-- Zig 0.15.0 or higher
+- **Zig 0.15.0** or higher
 - Basic familiarity with Zig

-## Installation

-### Method 1: Using Zig Fetch (Recommended)
+## Method 1: Using Zig Fetch (Recommended)

 The easiest way to install Logly-Zig is using the `zig fetch` command: